Wovyn/sixfab-pico-lte-asset-tracker-example/README.md

 # sixfab-pico-lte-asset-tracker-example
-This is a simple example for using the Sixfab Pico LTE as an asset tracker.
+This is a simple Arduino example for using the Sixfab Pico LTE as an asset tracker.

 The sketch is using the following libraries that will have to be installed: